 Jana Thomson, Director

-My background includes 8 years with the Rocky Community Learning Council beginning as a Family Literacy Facilitator in 2008.
-In 2010, I worked as an Outreach Worker and ran the VTALS satellite sites at the Rocky Native Friendship Centre and Caroline Family Centre.
+My background includes 5 years as the Program Coordinator at the Rocky Learning Centre.
+I began as a Family Literacy Facilitator in 2008, and in 2010, I worked as an Outreach Worker and ran the VTALS satellite sites at the Rocky Native Friendship Centre and Caroline Family Centre.
 In 2011, I became Program Coordinator, which has given me experience with program planning and project management for various CALP programs as well as Campus Alberta Central programming in Rocky Mountain House and Clearwater County.
 I recently completed an Applied Project Management Certificate through SAIT.
 I am a critical thinker with a knack for seeing all sides of an issue.

 My previous board experience includes being a founding member of the Clearwater Early Childhood Coalition and The Friends of the Caroline Library Society.
 I have been an active Board Member with West Country Family Services, Caroline Dance West, and Caroline Playschool Society.